 A personal injury appeal in Camden County is something that happens after there has been a legal ruling or a verdict that one party is not happy with.
 Under New Jersey law, an individual has a right to appeal it to another level of the court system, called the Appellate Division.
 At the Appellate Division, the courts rule using various standards, depending on the issues and a review of the facts and the law to determine whether the right decision was made at the lower court.

 A Camden County personal injury appeal can happen when a judge makes a ruling during the litigation process before a case goes to trial.
 Either party has a right to an appeal, to have a second look so to speak, of the decisions made earlier.
-It is a case by case analysis, but anytime there is a consideration as to whether to settle a claim or to take a case verdict, an injured party must understand the appellate process, the time it takes, and the additional delay that comes with an appeal.
+It is a case-by-case analysis, but anytime there is a consideration as to whether to settle a claim or to take a case verdict, an injured party must understand the appellate process, the time it takes, and the additional delay that comes with an appeal.
 In this regard, a Camden County personal injury attorney can assist.

 Process of the Appeal